Sarves14/cafeteria_management_app/README.md

 # CAFETERIA-MANAGEMENT-APP
+  A simple Cafeteria Management App

+  # ABOUT THE APP
   ruby version 2.6.3
   rails version 6.1.3

-  # ABOUT THE APP

 This Cafeteria Management App which supports 3 types of users
   1. Customer
   2. Billing Clerk
   3. Admin

-   FEATURES
+   # FEATURES
     CUSTOMER:

       1. Sign-In